 Do I have to prove my continuous professional development?

 Yes, when you apply every two years for a certificate to act as an enforcement agent you have to prove to the judge that you are a fit and proper person and have sufficient knowledge of the law of debt enforcement.
 As a result you must enclose copies of your qualification certificate and other evidence of continuous professional development.
 An effective way to do this is to revise your knowledge using the above Taking Control of Goods learning package and print a CPD Certificate once you pass the multiple choice test.

 Would CICM membership support my continuous professional development?

 Yes, because you would receive regular updates and access to relevant free or heavily discounted events, webinars and other learning resources.
 CICM has an additional CPD scheme where you can record all learning you have completed, regardless of the activity, and CICM will certificate your CPD records free of charge.

 CICM affiliate membership fees are low and are tax deductible because CICM is on HM Revenue and Customs’ (HMRC) list of professional bodies and learned societies.

-2) Order your learning package (if required).
+2) Request login details for our learning package.
 Please click here for details.

 3) Book your online assessment with our partners Pearson VUE.
 To book your exam, please contact Pearson VUE on T: +44 (0)161 855 7328 or via the Pearson VUE website.
 Please note you must have registered with the CICM before you can book your exam.